 - Kochikame: A chapter begins with a police officer showing his new Porsche to the main characters.
 They were skeptical about it costing only a million yen.
 It turns out be a Daihatsu with a Porsche exterior.
 They went to the dealer, who happens to sell faux high-value cars with economy car interiors using names such as, "Porschu", "Furrari", and "BNW".

 - One episode of Sgt.
 Frog had Keroro hoping to get his hands on an old knock-off Gundam model kit called "Dangale" ("Gundumm Action Robot Team" in the Funimation dub).
 Dangale is actually based on a real-life line of Gundam knock-offs called Gangale, or Gungal.
 As with Dangale in the show, Gungal models are actually sought after collector's items because they're so rare.

 - In one chapter of Alyosha!, Alyosha seemingly wins a PS3 at a carnival game and gives it to her friend Ryunosuke.
 Upon closer examination, he discovers it's a "P53", a Chinese knockoff with 53 games built into the console.

-- This is one of the running gags associated with both China and Hong Kong in Axis Powers Hetalia.
+- This is one of the running gags associated with both China and Hong Kong in Hetalia: Axis Powers.

-- In the Diamond and Pearl arc, Team Rocket takes advantage of the Pokétch craze by churning out counterfeit Pokétches, which turn out to have mind control properties over the town's Pokémon.
+- Team Rocket takes advantage of the Pokétch craze by churning out counterfeit Pokétches, which turn out to have mind control properties over the town's Pokémon.
 Dawn gets a real Pokétch at the end of the episode.